While personal bankruptcy filings continue to decrease somewhat nationwide‚ the news out of Woodland Hills and surrounding areas may not be so rosy.

 More than 1.5 million people filed for bankruptcy in 2010‚ the highest level since 2005‚ which is when lawmakers made filing more difficult.
 With the country lacking in its ability to recover and people struggling to hang on to their jobs‚ the impact of declining bankruptcy filings are unclear.

-The changes made by lawmakers attempt to steer consumers to Chapter 13 bankruptcy in Los Angeles‚ where debtors pay back a portion of their debt while still having a majority of the debt cleared.
+The changes made by lawmakers attempt to steer consumers to Chapter 13 bankruptcy in Woodland Hills‚ where debtors pay back a portion of their debt while still having a majority of the debt cleared.
 In Chapter 13‚ a consumer sets up a payment plan‚ usually over three to five years‚ to pay back some of their debt.

 But despite the legislative intent of the 2005 changes‚ only about 30 percent of bankruptcy filers chose Chapter 13 last month.
 A majority are still filing Chapter 7 bankruptcy‚ which clears out a person’s debt without them having to pay anything back.
 In some cases‚ a person must forfeit assets‚ if they have any.